Cmonge135/cmonge135/README.md

 <hr>

-🎓 I am [Carlos Monge](https://github.com/Cmonge135), a full stack dev looking to solve real world problems.
+🎓 I am [Carlos Monge](https://github.com/Cmonge135), a full stack developer looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.

 🖥️ I enjoy contributing to **Open Source Projects** and am really enthusiastic about learning new technologies.
 In 2019 I learned **Wordpress** and **Digital Marketing**.
 I also got started with [freelancing](https://upwork.com) recently.